sumaikun/go-rest-api/README.md

 5. Add toml env variables
     go get -u github.com/BurntSushi/toml

-    Must be a necesary a file with a name config.toml and 2 const defined port = "8090"
+    Must be a necessary a file with a name config.toml and 2 const defined port = "8090"
     jwtKey = "anykeystring"